 Substance abuse isn’t just a problem for the young.
 Loneliness and mental health issues, coupled with pre-existing alcohol and drug habits have turned many older adults to controlled substances in their golden years.
 Here’s what you should know about recognizing substance abuse in your elders and where to turn for help.

-“Substance abuse knows no boundary of age,” says Dr. Stephen Scheinthal, DO, dFACN, an osteopathic geriatric psychiatrist from Stratford, NJ.
-“Whether you are 20 or 80 years old, you may see drinking or taking drugs–whether legal or illegal–as a way of coping with grief, anxiety, depression or pain.”
+“Substance abuse knows no boundary of age,” says Dr. Stephen Scheinthal, DO, an osteopathic geriatric psychiatrist from Stratford, N.J.
+“Whether you are 20 or 80 years old, you may see drinking or taking drugs—whether legal or illegal—as a way of coping with grief, anxiety, depression or pain.”

 Alcohol can have significant interactions with prescribed medications.
-Recent findings from the National Institute on Alcohol Abuse and Alcoholism show that 20-30% of people ages 75 to 85 have experienced drinking problems and, according to the Substance Abuse & Mental Health Services Administration, 2% of older adults in retirement communities report using an illicit drug.
-A 2008 study suggests that 40% of older adults drink alcohol.
+Findings from the National Institute on Alcohol Abuse and Alcoholism show that 20-30% of people ages 75 to 85 have experienced drinking problems and, according to the Substance Abuse & Mental Health Services Administration, 3.6% of adults ages 60 to 64 report using an illicit drug.

 “While the rate of seniors using illegal drugs, like marijuana, is low, older adults often take a higher number of medications to treat chronic illnesses,” says Dr. Scheinthal.
 “On average, seniors take four to nine pills per day between their prescription drugs and over-the-counter medications and abuse of these medications is not always easy to spot,” he adds.